fsantanna/fsantanna.github.io/adts.md

 ```

 One peculiarity of this design is that the hierarchy chain must always be
-explicit: `Click` is not a type itself without the full path
+explicit: `Click` is not a type by itself without the full path
 `Event.Mouse.Click`.

-The other experimental feature is ADT inheritance.
+The other experimental ADT feature in Ceu is inheritance.
 Note that `Event.Mouse.Click` and `Event.Mouse.Motion` both hold the mouse
-position, while `Event.Key.Down` and `Event.Key.Up` share the key code.
+position, while `Event.Key.Down` and `Event.Key.Up` both hold the key code.
+In Ceu, subtypes can share and reuse fields attached to their supertypes.
-We can reuse fields in common supertypes and rewrite the type as follows:
+Hence, we can rewrite the `Event` type hierarchy as follows:

 ```
 type Event = <
-    Key = [key:Int] + <
+    Key = [key:Int] + <  -- [key:Int] is attached to subtypes:
-        Down = (),
+        Down = (),       --     Event.Key.Down [key:Int]
         Up = ()
     >,
     Mouse = [pos:Point] + <